brsunsal/hoobank/README.md

 # This was created using vite.
-use npm install for dependencies. use npm run dev to run it on your localhost.
+# Use npm install for dependencies.
+# Use npm run dev to run it on your localhost.